 The four big multinational banana companies: Chiquita, Del Monte, Dole and Fyffes, alongside Noboa are integrated vertically up the chain.
 They structure the supply of bananas to the world market.
 This means that they own or contract plantations, own sea transport and ripening facilities, and have their own distribution networks in consuming countries (above all in the United States).
 It gives them considerable economies of scale, and they can sell dollar bananas on the Northern markets at a very low price.
-They tend to repatriate profits to their countries of origin.
+These companies tend to repatriate profits to their countries of origin.
 According to figures from the French research institute CIRAD, only 12% of the final retail price stays in the producing countries.
 An even smaller proportion goes to small farmers (5-7 per cent) or to plantation workers (1-3 per cent).

 The combined market share of the top four companies was at its highest in the 1980’s, when they controlled almost

 two thirds (65.3%) of global banana exports, and the share has gradually declined since.
 In 2013, the market share of the top five companies was 44.4%, down from 70% in 2002.
 As a consequence, other companies now account for over half of all exports.

 In recent years, these big companies have tried, as a general rule, to free themselves of direct ownership of plantations, in favour of guaranteed supply contracts with medium- and large-scale producers in the countries where they operate.
 Amongst other benefits, it allows the Northern-based companies' headquarters to shift responsibility for labour and environmental conditions onto local producers.

 Some national growers’ companies are also present on the international market: Reybanpac/Favorita in Ecuador, Caribana and Acon Group in Costa Rica, Uniban/Turbana and Banacol in Colombia.
 Most of these companies sell their fruit to the big multinational companies, but in some cases they sell directly to the retailer.